allegroai/clearml-docs/docs/guides/reporting/explicit_reporting.md

 ## Step 4: Uploading Artifacts

-Artifact can be uploaded to the **ClearML Server**, but changes are not logged.
+Artifact can be uploaded to the ClearML Server, but changes are not logged.

 Supported artifacts include:
 * Pandas DataFrames